Doxuno

 CONFIDENTIAL INFORMATION

 "Confidential Information" means any non-public information disclosed by the Disclosing Party to the Receiving Party, in any form or medium, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
-This includes, without limitation, business plans, financial data, technical specifications, customer lists, pricing, personnel data, and proprietary methods.
+It includes, without limitation, business plans, financial data, technical specifications, source code, customer and supplier lists, pricing, personnel data, and proprietary methods, together with all notes, analyses and derivatives prepared by the Receiving Party that contain or are based on such information.

 3.

-Northern Venture Partners Ltd. agrees to: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without prior written consent of Maple Leaf Technologies Inc.; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with at least the same degree of care used to protect its own most sensitive information, but in no event less than reasonable care; and (e) limit access to Confidential Information to those employees, agents, or advisors who have a need to know and who are bound by confidentiality obligations no less protective than those in this Agreement.
+The Receiving Party shall: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without the prior written consent of the Disclosing Party; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with at least the same degree of care it uses for its own most sensitive information, and in no event less than reasonable care; and (e) limit access to its directors, officers, employees and professional advisors, and its affiliates and their respective representatives, who have a genuine need to know for the Permitted Purpose, each of whom is bound by confidentiality obligations no less protective than those in this Agreement, and for whose compliance the Receiving Party remains responsible.

 4.